-Providing his perspective on the farm bills, Bharat Ramaswami contends that the liberalisation of agricultural marketing is the necessary direction – a view endorsed in the past across the political spectrum.
+Providing his perspective on the farm laws, Bharat Ramaswami contends that the liberalisation of agricultural marketing is the necessary direction – a view endorsed in the past across the political spectrum.
 The departure is the use of legislation by the Centre.
 There are also no immediate gains for the procurement-surplus states.

 For long in India, the State has found reasons to suppress agricultural marketing – whether to protect consumers (ban exports, restrict stocks), to protect producers (license traders, regulate markets, ban direct purchases) or to protect the State’s own procurement from private trade (monopolise procurement, ban movement).